appsignal/appsignal-elixir/docs/tracer-registry.md

 # Tracer Registry (ETS Table)

-The Appsignal Elixir integration uses an ETS table as a registry to track spans across processes.
+The AppSignal Elixir integration uses an ETS table as a registry to track spans across processes.
 This document explains the design decisions and implementation details.

 ## Overview